-After what seemed to be an eternity of uncertainty, the 2018 EPC regulation changes have been finalised by the Department for Energy & Climate Change.
+After what seemed to be an eternity of uncertainty, the 2018 EPC regulation changes have been finalised.

-These changes will mean that it will be unlawful to let or lease a residential or commercial property with a poor EPC rating.
-Here are 7 things you need to know about the changes.
+These EPC changes mean it will be unlawful to let or lease a residential or commercial property with an EPC rating of F or G. Here are 7 things you need to know about the changes.

-This has been a long standing concern of the industry with uncertainty amongst agents, landlords, tenants and energy assessors as to when these changes would come into effect and just what the implications of these changes would mean for all of those involved.
+This has been a long-standing concern of the industry with uncertainty amongst agents, landlords, tenants and energy assessors as to when these changes would come into effect and just what the implications of these changes would mean for all of those involved.
 The date is set for 1st April 2018.

-As expected, these new minimum energy efficiency requirements will apply to both the domestic and non-domestic sides of the PRS meaning that whether a landlord is letting out a commercial property or a house to a tenant, it could be unlawful to do so should the building not meet these new minimum EPC requirements.
+As expected, these new Minimum Energy Efficiency Standards (MEES) will apply to both the domestic and non-domestic sides of the PRS meaning that whether a landlord is letting out a commercial property or a house to a tenant, it could be unlawful to do so should the building not meet these new minimum EPC requirements.

 It is our understanding that this new rating will be based on C02 emissions for commercial property, this is the EPC graph displayed on the first page of the commercial energy efficiency certificate.
 Read the official DECC Government report for Non-Domestic buildings here.